MrHertal/react-native-twilio-phone/README.md

 There are two options for configuring a server application.
 The new option is to deploy to Twilio Serverless the server application included in the two quickstart projects.
 The old option is to run one of the starter project such as [voice-quickstart-server-node](https://github.com/twilio/voice-quickstart-server-node).

+I did not test the new option yet.

 ## Installation

 Now come the easy part :)